arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

 1. On the **Overview** page for the cluster, under **Dashboards**, select **Ambari home**.

 1. Sign in to Ambari as **admin** with password **Pa55w.rdDemo** when prompted.
-The Ambari page should show that the cluster is running the HDFS, Hive, and Zookeeper services (amongst others).:
+The Ambari page should show that the cluster is running the HDFS, Hive, and Zookeeper services (amongst others):

     ![The Ambari home page, showing the running services for the Hive cluster.](../Images/2-Ambari-Home.png)